 ‘Granny you won’t believe me if I told you…’

 ‘You can keep her in your room, but NOT in the bed.
-That little beast will grow and take up a lot of space…’
+That little beast will grow and take up a lot of room later on…’

 They start opening their gifts immediately… Rowan mostly tearing and throwing paper around him, laughing and screaming happily.

 Taïga’s puppy comes dragging “Buddy”, happily chomping away on the poor ragdoll.

-‘You’re not supposed to chew on my toys…’ Taïga admonishes.
+‘You’re not supposed to chew on my toys,’ Taïga admonishes.
 ‘Let’s find out if there’s something for you under the tree…’

-After opening all the Christmas presents, Leonardo and Shasta disappears upstairs and Granny goes to fix breakfast.
+After opening all the Christmas presents, Leonardo and Shasta disappears upstairs again, stopping briefly to kiss under the mistletoe, and Granny goes to fix breakfast.

 ‘What’s the matter?’
 Missy is lingering at the doorstep.

 ‘Why should he?
 I mean, I just asked him for a pony, nothing else, to ride when I’m home on vacation!’